cuzy-app/external-websites/docs/README.md

 ## Overview

-Creates a content for each external website page, enabling to have Humhub addons (comments, like, files, permalink) in theses pages.
+Creates a content for each external website page, enabling to have Humhub addons (comments, like, files, permalink) in these pages.

 Uses [iFrame Resizer](https://github.com/davidjbradshaw/iframe-resizer).

 ## Features

 - Add Humhub addons to external website pages; 2 possibilities:
     - external website is embedded in Humhub
     - Humhub addons are embedded in external website
 - Space's contents URL redirected to external website
 - Humhub embedded in an external website

 ## Usage

 ### Add Humhub addons to external website pages

 Addons are: comments, like, files and permalink that are attached to a content.
 Here, for each external website page, a content is created when a first comment is posted.